telerik/xamarin-forms-docs/controls/checkbox/checkbox-commands.md

 ###
 	xmlns:checkBoxComamnds="clr-namespace:Telerik.XamarinForms.Primitives.CheckBox.Commands;assembly=Telerik.XamarinForms.Primitives"

-And lets directly handle the the needed command in the class and create methods for CanExecute and Execute the MyIsCheckedChangedCommand: Here is a quick example:
+And lets directly handle the the needed command in the class and create methods for CanExecute and Execute the IsCheckedChangedCommand: Here is a quick example:

 <snippet id='checkbox-commands-csharp'/>